-Manchester has long been an entrepreneurial city with many established brands and business ideas starting out in and around the city.
+Manchester has long been an entrepreneurial city with many established brands and business ideas starting out in the area.
 Our accountants in Manchester have had the pleasure of working with many established brands over the years, and one of our favourite things about the city is its entrepreneurial spirit.

 To celebrate this, we’ve put together a list of the most innovative entrepreneurs that started their trade in Manchester and the Greater Manchester region.
 Take a look, you might be surprised to discover some of the famous businesses that started out here!